neumachen/poro_validator/README.md

 ```

 ## Conditional Validations ##
-You can pass in conditional
+You can pass in conditions

 ```ruby
 class CustomerValidator